-Unless you are purchasing the birds from a breeder at a farmer’s market or flea market, actually seeing and smelling the coop or incubator where the chicks hatched is also an option – and valuable source of health information.
+Unless you’re purchasing the birds from a breeder at a farmer’s market or flea market, actually seeing and smelling the coop or incubator where the chicks hatched is also an option – and a valuable source of health information.

 Juvenile birds of most breeds should be mature enough to lay eggs long before the first snowflake falls.

 If buying birds during the spring chick days season, they will most often start laying delicious homestead fresh eggs by the time you are letting off fireworks to celebrate Independence Day.

 When buying locally you will never have to pay a shipping fee, but will have to open your wallet to pay to get some gas.
 A local breeder may or may not offer any type of sexing or short-term life guarantee on the birds.

 However, most quality breeders who take pride in their reputation and want repeat business will allow an exchange or refund if a bird dies of illness within three days.

 Remember, when meeting a new breeder, going to their home alone can be a risky endeavor.
 If you live in a small rural county like I do, odds are substantial that you or someone you know, also knows the breeder.

 But, if you are striving to buy as locally as possible in a more suburban or urban environment, there is not such a likelihood of a personal connection to the breeder, and all reasonable precautions should be used when meeting or traveling to their home.

 Unless the breeder is large and runs more of a home-based or commercial hatchery, the selection of breeds will likely be far less than those offered from a catalog or online hatchery – but more that are commonly available at a farm supply store.

 Questions You Should Ask When Buying Chicks From a Local Breeder